 The section’s Section Emergency Coordinator is the main coordinator of the Amateur Radio Emergency Service within the Western Massachusetts section.

-The Western Massachusetts Section Emergbency Coordinator is John Ruggiero N2YHK.
+The Western Massachusetts Section Emergency Coordinator is Bob Meneguzzo K1YO.

 District Emergency Coordinators